Spatters and Spills: Spreading Dynamics for Partially Wetting Droplets: Experiments

 \subsection{Radius versus time for gravity-driven droplets}

 Now we are ready for our main task: Analysis of the dynamics of spreading for the partially wetting droplets.
 For this, we focus on corn syrup with droplet volumes of \{0.5, 1, 2, 5, 10, 20\}~mL, all larger than $V_c\approx 0.3$~mL and hence in the gravity-driven regime.
+Since our four fluids are similar except for viscosities, we chose the one that is most convenient in terms of handling and time scales needed to reach equilibrium.
 For each volume, we conduct three trials and extract radius versus time data as described above.
 Example data are shown in Fig.~\ref{fig_dynamics} for the three $V=5$~mL trials, plotted as time versus radius as per our Eq.~(\ref{eq_gensolnbig}) prediction.
 The first data points are collected at 1~s after the end of droplet production, and we observe that the final equilibrium radius is reached several hundred seconds later.
 Due to spreading during deposition, droplets are all within 25\% of their final value at time 1~s.
 We also observe about 5\% variation in the value of the final radius, consistent with the scatter seen in Fig.~\ref{fig_REvsV}.

 The dynamics data may now be fit to our Eq.~(\ref{eq_gensolnbig}) prediction, where the $C_{gn}$ and $C_{gz}$ coefficients for bulk viscous drag and contact line friction are the only unknowns that can be used as fitting parameters.
 If both are adjusted, then often $C_{gz}$ is driven negative, which is unphysical; therefore, the best fits are usually obtained by adjusting only $C_{gn}$ with fixed $C_{gz}=0$.
 This is consistent with the fact that contact line friction would be most important at early stages, as for the case of capillary driving\cite{de_ruijter_droplet_1999}, and is also consistent with the treatment of Ref.~\onlinecite{huppert_propagation_1982} where it was not considered.
 The resulting fits are good, as seen by the solid curves in Fig.~\ref{fig_dynamics}, and are representative of fit obtained for the other droplet sizes.